Create Branches in a Workflow

 - By default, two branches are created: Branch A and Branch B.

-- If you need to reorder how the branches appear in the Designer, grab the branch and drag it up or down in the list of branches.
+- If you need to reorder how the branches appear in the builder, grab the branch and drag it up or down in the list of branches.

 - You can now add different task types as needed to each branch.